Eric-T-Rasmussen/Intermediate_Python/README.md

 # Intermediate_Python
-I took a intermediate Python course to utilize the language for machine learning applications.
+I took an intermediate Python course to learn the language for use in machine learning applications.
 Take a look at some of the stuff I worked on!